smatechnologies/zos-agent-docs/docs/installation/verifying.md

 - IVPJOB18 runs After IVPJOB16.
 - IVPJOB19 runs After IVPJOB18.

 At this point, ensure that the USERID used on IVPJOB16 has authority to schedule jobs.
-In the Enterprise Manager \'s (EM) Administration screen, give batch User ID "TSOUSER" permission to update IVPMVS1 and IVPMVS2.
+In the Enterprise Manager's (EM) Administration screen, give batch User ID "TSOUSER" permission to update IVPMVS1 and IVPMVS2.

 ### Creating a Notifying Event